- 1 Things You Should Consider When Choosing The Right Travel Destination

 Now that there are Covid regulations do you need a health declaration form to travel?

 You need to check whether you require a visa.
 We recommend that you check with iVisa below.

 We advise our community to always take our travel insurance.
 If you can’t afford travel insurance you can’t afford to travel.
 You just never know when you need it.
 In the last few years, we have had to claim through World Nomads for health issues for Duncan, which we least expected!

-For the rest of the world check out World Nomads for the latest deals.
 We use World Nomads as it is a company that we can extend whilst we are travelling, and they were easy to work with when we had to claim.